AngelosPsy/multifear/README.md

 library(multifear)
 ```

-## Basic Example
+## Example 1 (within-subject design)

 We will start with a basic example of how the package works.
-Before
+This
+example includes a single group.
+After that, we will see how we can run
+the same analyses when we want to test between group effects.

-doing that, let’s load some additional packages that we need for our
+First let’s load some additional packages that we need for our example.
-example.

 ``` r
 suppressPackageStartupMessages(library(dplyr))